-The Company and its subsidiaries will not engage KPMG LLP, the external auditors of the Company, to carry out any service that may reasonably be thought to bear on KPMG's independence.
+The Company, its subsidiaries and any entity that directly or indirectly controls the Company will not engage KPMG LLP, the external auditors of the Company, to carry out any service that may reasonably be thought to bear on KPMG's independence.
 KPMG must annually confirm to the Audit Committee that it is independent of the Company within the meaning of the applicable Rules of Professional Conduct/Code of Ethics of the Chartered Professional Accountants of Ontario.
 For services that are not prohibited, the following pre-approval policies will apply.